syrop/syrop.github.io/_posts/2019-04-15-lifecycle.markdown

 > The `onStart()` method completes very quickly and, as with the Created state, the activity does not stay resident in the Started state.

-This is only about as much as I am able to say the next time somebody asks me about this function.
+This is about as much as I am able to say the next time somebody asks me about this function.

 There are two prominnent functions `onResume()` and `onPause()` that may be used to, respectively, start updating the views once the app has been resumed, and stop updating them once the app is off the screen again.
 Failure to use these functions won't hurt, as updating a view that is not currently visible doesn't crash the app, although pausing the updates may free up some resources.
 If you are concerned about using you resources while the app is not visible, consider using `LiveData`.
 All but the last value emitted while the app was paused will be ignored, and the views will be only updated when the app is resumed - without you having to implement the body of `onResume()`.